About StackScopeBot

 • Performs a TLS handshake to read the SSL certificate

-• Looks up the domain's ASN (via Team Cymru DNS) and registration date (via RDAP)
+• Looks up the domain's ASN and registration date from public sources

 • Fetches privacy policy and terms of service pages if linked from the homepage